callmesalmon/callmesalmon.github.io/books/cyfraith-cath/03-trading-cats.markdown

 ## Returning a cat
 If a cat has any "defection" (*defection* being used as *unwanted trait*), the seller is obligated to return...
-Two thirds of the price?
+One third of the price?
 Uhh...
 What?
 I understand that if your cat suddenly starts "wailing at the moon" you need compensation.
-But two thirds?
-Why not three fourths or maybe one half?
+But one third?
+Why not one fourth or maybe one half?

 *"Dumnagual, which is your REAL first name to be clear, you sold me a defective cat."*